burhanrashid52/PhotoEditor/README.md

  ![API](https://img.shields.io/badge/API-14%2B-green.svg)

-A Photo Editor library with simple, easy support for image editing using paints,text,emoji and Sticker like in Instagram stories.
+A Photo Editor library with simple, easy support for image editing using paints,text,emoji and Sticker like stories.

 ## Features